louisdorard/dataiku-filter-listener/README.md

 Get started with a GitHub Codespace (the configuration can be found in `.devcontainer/`).
 1. Run `python usage.py`
 2. When prompted, open the Dash app in a new browser tab.
-3. From this tab, open the browser console and execute `window.postMessage({k: 'titi'}, '*');`.
+3. From this tab, open the browser console and execute `window.postMessage({type: 'filters', filters: [{'name': 'titi'}]}, '*');`.
 4. Go back to the Codespace terminal.
-The Dash app logs will show "Caught event! value is titi".
+The Dash app logs will show the filters value set above.

 If using a different environment, make sure to install Dash and its dependencies as a first step, and visit http://localhost:8050 in your web browser when testing.